panzerdp/dmitripavlutin.com/content/posts/073-for-of/index.md

 commentsThreadId: javascript-for-of
 ---

-The `for...of` statement (starting ES2015) creates a loop that iterates over array items, and generally any iterable objects.
+The `for...of` statement (starting ES2015) creates a loop that iterates over array items and generally any iterable objects.

 The best thing I like about `for...of` is the consize syntax: